-- In order to minimize classroom interruptions and distractions, students should use the restroom and water fountains between classes. - One student may be excused from a classroom at a time in grades 4-8.
-Students in K-3 use the buddy system.
-This system places a great deal of responsibility on the student.
-Students will have the opportunity to leave the class for necessary reasons; however, they will have to make good decisions regarding when it is truly necessary to leave the classroom.
+- 6-8 grade students will follow monitored bathroom pass procedures, including sign in/out of each classroom and assigned passes. - In order to minimize classroom interruptions and distractions, students should use the restroom and water fountains between classes and refrain during key instruction times. - One student may be excused from a classroom at a time in grades 4-8.
+Students in K-3 use the buddy system. - A limited number of students will be allowed in the bathroom at one time. - Students will have the opportunity to leave the class for necessary reasons